 Setting up the snares

-The best time for setting up snares is in the morning, after which smells will have the chance to dissipate during the day and then the snares are ready to catch in the evening.
+The best time for setting up snares is in the morning.
+After that, smells will have the chance to dissipate during the day, and then the snares are ready to catch in the evening.

-But before setting snares, the poachers often rub their hands with sand or soil from the ground somewhere away from the snaring site.
+But before setting snares, the poachers often rub their hands with sand or soil from the ground away from the snaring site.
 They avoid using strong-smelling forbs or soil from animal territory demarcation sites.
-And they wear rubber boots and will not kneel on the soil of the snaring location.
-Because the human body smell will be transmitted through skin and fabric, but not through gum boots.
+They wear rubber boots and will not kneel on the soil of the snaring location.
+The human body smell is transmitted through skin and fabric but not through gum boots.

-Often, snares are set on animal trails, which antelopes cannot sidestep or elude when they want to move in a certain direction.
-But sometimes these constricted spots are too obvious for wildlife protection officers, and poachers, therefore, build a web of snares around such ideal snaring locations.
+Often, snares are set on animal trails, which antelopes cannot sidestep or elude when they want to move in a particular direction.
+But sometimes, these constricted spots are too apparent for wildlife protection officers and poachers, so they build a web of snares around such ideal snaring locations.

 Some more snare details

 The diameter of the open loop is about one meter, and the loop is kept open with one or two fresh stripes of the inner bark of nearby trees.
-By the dryness of these bark stripes, the time of setting that snare can be estimated.
+The dryness of these bark stripes can be estimated by the time of setting that snare.

-The distance from the ground to the lowest point of the set loop is for small/medium sized antelopes about 60 cm / 2 ft, and medium/large sized ones about 1 m / 3.3 ft.
+The distance from the ground to the lowest point of the set loop is about 60 cm / 2 ft for small/medium-sized antelopes and about 1 m / 3.3 ft for medium/large ones.

-The opposite end of the wire is always simply fastened to a sturdy lower part of a bush and the length of the snare wire from the closed loop position to the fixation point is kept as short as possible.
+The opposite end of the wire is always fastened to a sturdy lower part of a bush, and the length of the snare wire from the closed loop position to the fixation point is kept as short as possible.
 No swivels or other flexible elements are used.
-And we never found a catch circle, where the animal was rotating around the fixation point until expiration.
-These bushmeat poaching snares depend on their sturdy wires and relentless escaping efforts of the game, which will be strangulating themselves.
+We never found a catch circle where the animal rotated around the fixation point until expiration.
+These bushmeat poaching snares depend on their sturdy wires and the relentless escaping efforts of the game, which will strangulate themselves.

 Lessons learned from bushmeat snaring:

-• The whole snare design is very simple but sturdy.
+- The whole snare design is straightforward but sturdy.